psobolewskiPhD/i2k2024_napari_workshop/napari-workshops/notebooks/index.md

 # Notebooks

 We encourage you to follow along with your own, fresh notebook, using the executed and rendered notebooks included in this repository only as a guide.

+The first notebook, [Exploratory analysis: spot detection](spot_detection), walks through a simple spot detection workflow using napari.
+The second notebook, [From workflow to widget: customizing napari](spot_detection_functions), builds on that and demonstrates how to convert the workflow into reusable widgets and a key-bound function.

 ## Contents